Abdo12KM/nour-alma3refa/README.md

 # Nour al-Ma'rifa (نور المعرفة) - Light of Knowledge

-A Progressive Web App (PWA) aimed at addressing foundational illiteracy in Egypt through an innovative, voice-centric, and gamified learning experience for illiterate and semi-literate Egyptian adults.
+A Web App aimed at addressing foundational illiteracy in Egypt through an innovative, voice-centric, and gamified learning experience for illiterate and semi-literate Egyptian adults.

 ## Project Vision